LEMONTREE - Investment Analysis: Buy Signal or Bull Trap?

 ⚠️ Limitation

-- No dividend yield, unattractive for income investors.
+- No dividend yield, reducing attractiveness for income investors.

 📉 Company Negative News

-- DII holdings reduced (-0.26%), showing reduced domestic institutional confidence.
+- DII holdings decreased (-0.26%), showing reduced domestic institutional confidence.

 📈 Company Positive News